Deforestation: Solved via carbon markets?

-Deforestation is responsible for nearly 15% of the world's greenhouse gases.
+Deforestation is responsible for up to 19% of the world's greenhouse gases.
 But, in many tropical nations, it is more economical to cut down forests than protect them.

 That's the driving idea behind a global policy effort we helped pioneer, known as REDD+, which stands for reducing emissions from deforestation and forest degradation.

 How it works: In a REDD+ program, a state, jurisdiction or country that commits to reducing deforestation below an established baseline would receive valuable credits to sell in carbon markets.

 REDD+ allows countries and subnational governments to meet their climate goals.

 International airlines are discussing the potential to use REDD+ offset credits to meet their obligations under the Carbon Offsetting and Reduction Scheme for International Aviation, a global market-based measure limiting the net carbon dioxide emissions of international flights.

 These scenarios would create demand for REDD+ credits.
 The supply is there to meet this demand.